Getting help in a crisis

 Community mental health teams (CMHTs) support people who have complex or serious mental health problems in the community.
 They are usually only available during office hours on weekdays.

-If your relative is under the Care Programme Approach (CPA), they should have a crisis plan.
-This should say who to get in touch with or a list of numbers to contact in crisis.
+If your relative is already under the care of the CMHT they should have a care plan.
+The care plan should include ways in which your relative can manage their mental health, including what to do in a crisis.
 If you don’t already have a copy of your relative’s care plan, it might help to ask them for one.
 This could help if they go into crisis again in the future.

-You could take your relative to their GP.
-A GP won’t be able to offer direct help, but they may be able to contact other teams such as the crisis team.
+You can take your relative to their GP.
+A GP won’t be able to offer direct help, but they may be able to contact other teams.
+Such as the crisis team or make a referral to the community mental health team.

 The Mental Health Act